Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/ParMETIS/README.md

     from the way the Cray TPSL script does the job.
 The latter does seen to use METIS during the build.

+  * For LUMI/23.12: Add license information to the installation directories.